sparkflows/sparkflows-docs/docs/release-notes/2025-april.rst

 Authentication & Security
 +++++

-* **Token Expiration Notification :** Advanced email notifications are now sent before a token expires.
-The **token creator** is also included in the notification list.
+* **Token Expiration Notification :** Users now receive an advanced email notification before a token expires.
+By default, notifications are sent only to the *token creator*.
+Configuration available under Configurations → App to customize recipients.

 * **Snowflake Key-Pair Authentication :** Support for key-pair authentication in Snowflake has been implemented.
-Secret key names can now be configured in the **Credential Store**.

-Cloud & Infrastructure
+Pipeline
 +++++

-* **EBS Root Volume Support :** Introduced support for EBS root volumes, enhancing flexibility in infrastructure setup.
+* **EBS Root Volume Support :** Added fields related to EBS Root Volume in the Create EMR pipeline node for enhanced configuration.

-* **Guardian Integration :** Successfully integrated with Guardian to improve platform security and governance.

 Data & Workflow Management
 +++++